albertgalang/SpeechRecognitionDemo/README.md

 Machine learning for speech recognition

 ## Datasets
-The 'dataset' folder will hold the datasets to be used in the modeling process.
+The 'datasets' folder will hold the datasets to be used in the modeling process.
 The datasets are organized as follows:
 * datasets/dev
 * datasets/train
 * datasets/test